JaySLee/covid/README.md

 * Left plot is top 25 countries (in descending order), over the last 60 days.
 * Right plot contains various countries that came to my attention (e.g., being in the news) or of personal interest.
- -Ordered by when the country came to my attention, and not by new cases.
+  - Ordered by when the country came to my attention, and not by new cases.
 * The orange denotes the latest NL moving average (7 day) and not the latest daily new cases.
 * Both plots use 7-day moving average ("7day").